From Paddington and Winnie-the-Pooh to Rupert and Baloo we all remember our childhood days of cuddling a big fluffy bear.

 11. Miniature German Shepherd

-A pocket sized version of one of America’s favourite dogs.
+A pocket sized version of one of America’s favorite dogs.

 They are fiery, energetic and best suited to an active family that likes to walk and has lots of time for play.